inspeq/inspeq-docs/metrics.md

 }]
 ```

-* __NARRATIVE_CONTINUITY__
+__NARRATIVE_CONTINUITY__

-Evaluates whether a generated response maintains coherence and logical flow with the preceding narrative, without introducing abrupt or illogical shifts.
+Measures the consistency and logical flow of the response throughout the generated text, ensuring that the progression of events remains coherent and connected.

 Usage
 ```python
 metrics_list = ["NARRATIVE_CONTINUITY"]